 So here they are on a silver platter:

-How to Get Abs Fast: 3 Key Strategies for 6-Pack Abs AKA Catnip for the Ladies
+Ab Exercises For Men: 3 Key Strategies for Six Pack Abs AKA Catnip for the Ladies

 1) Resistance Training the Abdominal Muscles

-Yes, the abs are muscles and respond to resistance just like your biceps, triceps or any other muscle.
+Yes, the ab muscles respond to resistance just like your biceps, triceps or any other muscle.
 The abs can be trained in a way that actually makes them grow more muscle fiber.
 This does not make your stomach wider as you may think.
 It actually does the opposite and gives you a more lean visual appearance.

 Training the abdominal muscles also makes them prominent when you get your body lean (read as: body fat low) enough.
-This is what give you the 6 pack appearance.
+This is what give you ripped abs like my friend Charles Damiano:

 I’m doing 3 sets of 100 crunches every day, but I still can’t see my abs.
 Should I aim for more reps?